Xiao Longhua: Don’t Tire Yourself Out

 Xiao Longhua: At that time, I told myself that I would not pursue postgraduate or take any more exams.
 I just wanted to learn the craft and study animation.
 As soon as I arrived in Beijing, the space around me suddenly expanded.
 No one knew me, and I could experiment and try to shape new personalities different from my original ones.
 Back then, Beijing was a haven for pirated and bootleg DVDs, and there were many smugglers and traders, all of the artists’ names were unfamiliar to me.
 I would just save 200 Yuan from my monthly living expenses for meals, and the rest was spent on CDs, DVDs, and old magazines.
 Students would also swap their collections with each other.
 I’d lend a movie I finished watching, and they’d lend me theirs, so we could watch together.
 The atmosphere was very enriching.

-LEAP: Some of the DVDs and magazines from that time you should still have now?
+LEAP: You should still have some of the DVDs and magazines from that time?
 It feels like you collected things in a particular direction as well.

 Toys of the first generation of Ultraman (Umezu Kazuo version) and monster toys designed by Imiri Sakabashira

-LEAP: You went back to Shanghai and contributed to the comics compilations CULT Youth’S Choice (Part 1 and Part 2 came out in 2007 and 2008 respectively) and SC Comics.
-At that time, you were doing very well in comics and illustration, what made you start to go to these three-dimensional sculptures and installations?
-It might also be important to ask you first, what do you call or define them?
+LEAP: You went back to Shanghai and contributed to the comics compilations CULT Youth’s Choice (Part 1 and Part 2 came out in 2007 and 2008 respectively) and SC Comics.
+At that time, you were doing very well in comics and illustration, what made you venture into these three-dimensional sculptures and installations?
+It might also be important to ask you first, how do you call or define them?

 LEAP: It turns out you had to find another place when your partner got back.